-This result is also encapsulated in Figure 7, which plots the cumulative return on a portfolio strategy that, each month, longs the top decile of stocks and shorts the bottom decile of stocks sorted on their previous month's ESIX exposures.
+This is also shown in Figure 6, which plots the cumulative return on a portfolio strategy that, each month, longs the top decile of stocks and shorts the bottom decile of stocks sorted on their previous month's ESIX exposures.
 The figure illustrates detailed time-series variation in the profitability of such an "ESG investing" strategy.
-Consistent with the regression results in Table 4, Panel A of Figure 7 shows that the strategy does not deliver positive returns over the very long-run (i.e., entire sample period) nor over the pre-1970 or post-1970 sub-periods.
+Consistent with the regression results in Table 4, Panel A of Figure 6 shows that the strategy does not deliver positive returns over the very long-run (i.e., entire sample period) nor over the pre-1970 or post-1970 sub-periods.
 Panel B shows that a EIX-beta long-short strategy has negative cumulative returns in the pre-1970 era, while also failing to generate positive cumulative returns in the post-1970 era.
 The latter is due to the fact that even long periods of good EIX-beta performance (e.g., decade-long periods in the 1980s or 2000s) are followed by sharp and large reversals (e.g., early 1990s or early 2010s).
 Panel B also shows that a SIX-beta long-short strategy delivers flat returns before 1970 and performs negatively after 1970.
-In short, the positive association between corporate responsibility and stock returns that some studies in the literature have documented appears to be limited to a few sample periods throughout history and is hard to generalize.